 Reporting Sexual Assault

 Any student or staff member who feels they are a victim of any form of sexual assault is strongly encouraged to report this immediately to the Public Safety Department (Public Safety), Lane County Sheriffs Department, or other appropriate law enforcement agency.
 Public Safety will assist victims in contacting a specific law enforcement agency and will provide security to victims while awaiting law enforcement assistance.

 In addition to filing a complaint with a law enforcement agency, victims of all forms of sexual assault under this policy may contact the College’s Title IX Coordinator, Terrie Minner, at firstname.lastname@example.org or (541) 463-3010, Building 1, Room 218C.

-Complaints of unwanted sexual contact that do not rise to the level of assault should be handled through the College's Discrimination and Harassment Complaint Procedure.
+Complaints of unwanted sexual contact that do not rise to the level of assault should be handled through the College's Sexual Misconduct, Sexual Harassment and Gender-Based Discrimination Complaint Process.

 Guidance for Victims of a Sexual Assault